Joel Roberts Poinsett: First Minister to Mexico

 The poinsettia, which takes its name from Poinsett.

 Poinsett simultaneously served as a special envoy to Mexico from 1822 to 1823, when the government of James Monroe became concerned about the stability of newly independent Mexico.
 Poinsett, a supporter of the Monroe Doctrine, was convinced that republicanism was the only guarantee of a peaceful, free form of government for North American countries, and tried to influence the government of Agustín de Iturbide, which was beginning to show signs of weakness and divisiveness.
 The U.S. recognized Mexican independence but it was not until 1825 and the establishment of the Mexican Republic that it sent a minister plenipotentiary.
 Andrew Jackson and several others turned down the appointment, but Poinsett accepted and resigned his congressional seat.

+In 1825, Poinsett used his position to orchestrate what some historians believe was United States' first "soft" coup in Latin America.
+He weaponized his connection with the York Rite Masonic lodges to force the president Guadalupe Victoria to purge his cabinet of allies like Alamán.
+Ultimately, Poinsett's intervention succeeded in installing a pliant Mexican government, which gave up some of its more ambitious plans such as sending a naval expedition to liberate Cuba and Puerto Rico from Spain.

 On January 12, 1828, in Mexico City, Poinsett signed the first treaty between the United States and Mexico, the Treaty of Limits, a treaty that recognized the U.S.-Mexico border established by the 1819 Adams–Onís Treaty between Spain and the U.S. Because some U.S. political leaders were dissatisfied with the Treaty of Limits and the Adams–Onís Treaty, Poinsett was sent to negotiate acquisition of new territories for the United States, including Texas, New Mexico, and Upper California, as well as parts of Lower California, Sonora, Coahuila, and Nuevo León; but Poinsett's offer to purchase these areas was rejected by the Mexican Ministry of Foreign Affairs headed by Juan Francisco de Azcárate.
 (Poinsett wrote Notes on Mexico, a memoir of his time in the First Mexican Empire and at the court of Agustín de Iturbide.)

 He became embroiled in the country's political turmoil until his recall in 1830, but he did try to further U.S. interests in Mexico by seeking preferential treatment of U.S. goods over those of Britain, attempting to shift the U.S.–Mexico boundary, and urging the adoption of a constitution patterned on that of the U.S.

 After visiting an area south of Mexico City near Taxco de Alarcón, Poinsett saw what later became known in the United States as the poinsettia.
 (In Mexico it is called Flor de Nochebuena, Christmas Eve flower, or Catarina).
 Poinsett, an avid amateur botanist, sent samples of the plant to the United States, and by 1836 the plant was widely known as the "poinsettia".
 Also a species of Mexican lizard, Sceloporus poinsettii, is named in Poinsett's honor.